Session 3: LangChain MCP Integration - Building the Bridge Between AI and Your Digital World¶

 from langchain_openai import ChatOpenAI

-# Simple ReAct prompt template
+# The thinking framework - ReAct prompt template

 react_prompt = PromptTemplate.from_template("""